jessicawyc/securityhub-siem-insight/README.md

 ### Step 2 Deploy by Cloudformation Template
-Use CLI to create a cloudformation stack or you may use console to do this.
+Use CLI to create a cloudformation stack or you may use console to do this see detail steps in https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-login.html.

 参数设置
 ```
 stackname='securityhub-siem-2'